 • Lunch is provided for all day campers.

 Overnight Campers will stay on campus in the Florida Avenue Residence Hall (2014) and eat in the dining facilities.
-Campers will sleep 2 per room (some triples may be available) and are assigned by age, gender and roommate requests.
+Campers will sleep 2 per room (no triples available) and are assigned by age, gender and roommate requests.
 There is A/C in the dorms (2014)!

 Evening activities may include Movie night, Tournament Night, and Swimming.